BIP Solutions - Click Here!

 So, what are those required capabilities?

-• Internal – Cabin space to accommodate an infantry platoon (30 soldiers) with full combat equipment, including weapons, body armour, rucksacks, rations and communications (4,763 kg/ 10,550 lbs.).
+* Internal – Cabin space to accommodate an infantry platoon (30 soldiers) with full combat equipment, including weapons, body armor, rucksacks, rations and communications (4,763 kg/ 10,550 lbs.).

 The Canadian Department of Public Safety is also part of the purchasing process, as they expect the aircraft to be used to respond to natural or man-made disasters.
-This is not exactly a vote of confidence in their current EH101/CH-149 Cormorant Search and Rescue helicopters, though that fleet of 15 is a small number for a country Canada’s size.
+This is not exactly a vote of confidence in their current EH101/CH-149 Cormorant Search and Rescue helicopters, though the current fleet of 15 Cormorants is a small number for a country Canada’s size.

 We’ll Go Too: Updates & Timeline